 General information about membership

-The Guild is a voluntary peer support network and is FREE to join – but please do read the information on this page carefully before applying to avoid delays in processing your application.
-The application process is very straightforward but we do require very specific information.
-It is important to understand that the Guild functions as a peer support group and should not be considered a replacement or alternative to any other trade bodies.
-What makes this Guild unique is you are required to show evidence that you are in compliance with the EU Regulation 1223/2009 (Cosmetics Regulation) before you can be accepted as a member.
+It is important to understand that the Guild functions as a peer support network and should not be considered a replacement or alternative to any other trade bodies.
+What makes this Guild unique is you are required to show evidence, in the form of valid product safety assessments, that you are in compliance with the EU Regulation 1223/2009 (Cosmetics Regulation) before you can be accepted as a member.

 Admission to the Guild members register is entirely discretionary and no correspondence will be entered into.

-It is not Guild policy to accept into membership resellers, i.e. traders only selling on other manufacturers products.
-This is not a comment on this practice, which is a perfectly valid business activity, however the Guild was set up for self-employed and SME’s who manufacture and market their own produce.
+It is not Guild policy to accept into membership resellers, i.e. traders only selling on other manufacturers products or makers who self-certify their own products.
+This is not a comment on these practices, which are perfectly valid business activities, however, the Guild was set up for self-employed and SME’s who manufacture and market their own products.
 This is reflected in our title ‘Maker’.
-As part of your application process we may contact your safety assessor for a reference.
+This also ensures that each member has had their products independently verified.

 Who can join the Guild?

 Membership is open to any EU based craft soap and toiletry maker who can demonstrate that their products have been safety assessed and approved for sale by a chartered chemist in line with the EU Regulation 1223/2009 (Cosmetics Regulation).
 Members are required to hold insurance cover where available (such cover may not be available in all countries).
-We no longer ask to see copies of insurance policies, but it is the member’s responsibility to ensure that they hold such cover where available and where not that they abide fully with any variations in local legislation.
-Each member is responsible for ensuring that they continue to meet membership conditions, including updating safety certificates as required, and any issue affecting membership eligibility must be reported in writing to the Guild immediately.
+We do not ask to see copies of insurance policies.
+It is the member’s responsibility to ensure that they hold such cover where available.
+Where not available members should abide fully with any variations in local legislation.
+Each member is responsible for ensuring that they continue to meet membership conditions, including updating safety certificates as required, and any issue affecting membership eligibility must be reported in writing, preferably via email, to the Guild immediately.

 What do I gain by joining the Guild?

-You are making yourself known as a craft soap and toiletry maker who complies with the relevant legislation.
+You are making yourself known as a craft soap and toiletry maker who complies with the relevant cosmetics safety regulations.
 You can let your customers know this by stating that you’re a member of the Guild on your promotional literature.
 Members receive a membership certificate:

 Failure to comply with any of these preconditions above invalidates membership immediately.